irzadi/warung-indo-docusaurus/docs/00 - intro.md

 ### Third Person

 Luckily social hierarchy plays a small role when referring to a third person so using **dia** for *he/she* and **mereka** for *they* is pretty safe in almost any situation.

-Hopefully this page whet your appetite for more.
-Check out the next chapterto read more about **word order** and **to be** in Indonesian.